Platform

 Problem:

 Recent investments into our public school system and improved teacher pay has finally unlocked some progress for our students, but Nevada’s education system still remains one of the worst-performing in the country.
-Our children are 20% of the population – and 100% of our future.
+Our children are 20% of the population and 100% of our future.
 Minja will strengthen the partnership between our county government and school district to support our schools, empower educators, and create pathways to local careers.

 Solution:

+While funding for schools is an issue, simply increased funding alone is not the solution.
 Minja will partner with CCSD and local industries to create more career pathways in high-demand fields like healthcare and develop paid internship and apprenticeship programs with local businesses to create a pipeline of qualified workers for local employers.

 The foundation for success begins before kindergarten.
 Minja will also invest in early childhood development to increase access to affordable preschool across the county.
 Early investment in childhood development leads to better academic outcomes and reduces future educational costs.